cherring/rangetastic/README.markdown

     Order.fulfilled.ordered_between(1.week.ago, 10.minutes.ago)

+In this new version of rangetastic you can also query on _at fields.
+If you have an _at field such as created_at you can now

+    Order.fulfilled.created_between(1.week.ago, 10.minutes.ago)

+However if you have an _on field and _at field the on field will take precedence over the at.
+If you want to access the _at field over _on field you will need to use the .between and whitelisted fields method specified first.

-But if that field isn't on the Model or isn't an _on field then it will raise the standard NoMethodError.
+But if your field isn't on the Model or isn't an _on or an _at field then it will raise the standard NoMethodError.

 And if you (or someone nasty!) try to use a field that is not whitelisted, it will raise ActiveRecord::StatementInvalid